openmanuscript/minuscript/README.md

         - This command creates a file calls `examples.pdf` that includes internal notes as footnotes, found at the bottom of the pages as appropriate.
+- Tools (for convenience)
+    - medit <scene name, no extension> runs vi on a scene file
+    - moutline (prints to sdtout an outline of the manuscript)

 Good luck, and please contact me for help and with suggestions.
 If you'd like to help code `minuscript`, we can talk about that, too.